 What’s the book about?

 Tweakments – aka non-surgical cosmetic procedures.
-So it’s basically everything you might ever want to know about Botox, fillers, lasers, peels and a multitude of other – by the woman who has tried them all, ie me.
+So it’s basically everything you might ever want to know about toxins, fillers, lasers, peels and a multitude of other – by the woman who has tried them all, ie me.

 Over the past 20 years since I first started writing about beauty and aesthetic procedures, I’ve been finding out how these treatments work and, often, trying them out in order to write about them (and, ok, because I’m vain and want to see whether they work).